LearnWeb3DAO/Defi-Exchange/README.md

                 placeholder="Amount of LP Tokens"
                 onChange={async (e) => {
                   setRemoveLPTokens(e.target.value || "0");
-                  // Calculate the amount of Ether and CD tokens that the user would recieve
+                  // Calculate the amount of Ether and CD tokens that the user would receive
                   // After he removes `e.target.value` amount of `LP` tokens await _getTokensAfterRemove(e.target.value || "0");
                 }}